murairam/inception/README.md

 ### Self-signed certificate warnings
 **Problem:** Browser shows "Your connection is not private"

 **This is expected!** Self-signed certificates always trigger this warning.
-Click "Advanced" → "Proceed to localhost (unsafe)" to continue.
+Click "Advanced" and "Proceed to localhost (unsafe)" to continue.

 ### Container keeps restarting
 **Problem:** Container repeatedly crashes